medieval-source-book/jekyll-site/_texts/su_shi_skin_ice_bones_jade.md

 ---
 layout: text
 sidebar: left
+title: |
-title: 'To the tune “Song of the Immortal in the Grotto”—Skin of Ice and Bones of Jade | 洞仙歌 · 冰肌玉骨'
+  To the tune “Song of the Immortal in the Grotto”—Skin of Ice and Bones of Jade | 洞仙歌 · 冰肌玉骨
+engtitle: |
+  To the tune “Song of the Immortal in the Grotto”—Skin of Ice and Bones of Jade
+origtitle: |
+  洞仙歌 · 冰肌玉骨
 breadcrumb: true
 permalink: "text/su_shi_skin_ice_bones_jade"
 redirect_from: /text/tune-%E2%80%9Csong-immortal-grotto%E2%80%9D%E2%80%94skin-ice-and-bones-jade